SerdarAgirbas/WorkSamples/README.md

 # WorkSamples
 The Work Samples of Real World Data Analysis Examples

-  In these guided projects by Alex Freberg, I try to find satisfactory results for real world data analysis problems.
+  In these projects, I came up with satisfactory results for real world data analysis problems.
   Any feedback is appreciated!